 Just like any other town, Munich is divided into many neighborhoods, each with its own personality and interests.
 For this post, we are going to focus on the top neighborhoods for tourists.

-Ludwigsvorstadt- The place to stay if you are visiting Munich for Oktoberfest.
+This is the perfect place to stay if you’re visiting Munich for Oktoberfest!

-Schwabing- Close to the English Garden and surrounded by bars and cafes, Schwabing is a good home base for those that like a bohemian vibe.
+Close to the English Garden and surrounded by bars and cafes, Schwabing offers a bohemian vibe for those looking to immerse themselves in Munich’s local culture.

-We love to book through Hotels.com.
-Their rates are super competitive, and you earn free stays when you sign up for their reward program.
-That’s awesome!
-If we can’t find the perfect hotel on Hotels.com then we also use Tripadvisor.
-You really can’t go wrong with any of these!!
+We love booking through Hotels.com.
+Their rates are competitive, and signing up for their rewards program earns you free stays!
+If we can’t find the perfect hotel there, we also check Tripadvisor.
+You really can’t go wrong with either!

-The Marienplatz is the central square of Munich, and probably one of the most photographed areas of the city.
-We found this to be a great starting point since from here you can easily explore other parts of the city.
+Marienplatz is Munich’s central square and one of the most photographed areas in the city.
+It’s a great starting point for exploring other parts of Munich.

-At the Marienplatz, you will find the new and old town hall, and of course, the famous Glockenspiel.
+Here, you’ll find the new and old town halls, as well as the famous Glockenspiel.

 We made sure to be in the Marienplatz at 11 am to see the Glockenspiel come to life.
 The show also happens at noon year-round and 5 pm in the summer.